rokaN8/AITIaan/memory-bank/progress.md

     - Enhanced atmospheric experience creating truly haunted webpage environment
     - Version synchronization across all files and documentation to v1.12.0
     - Complete floating ghost enhancement maintaining 60fps performance and all existing functionality

+17. **✅ Legend Panel & Enhanced Gameplay Features** (Latest milestone - v1.13.0)
+    - Comprehensive legend panel added on right side of screen showing power-ups and special blocks
+    - Power-up descriptions with Wide Paddle and Slow Ball detailed explanations and animated icons
+    - Special block descriptions with Ghost Brick and Vampire Brick mechanics and visual effects
+    - Animated legend icons with ghost brick ethereal pulsing and vampire brick blood-red effects
+    - Enhanced power-up visual styling with Wide Paddle as wider rectangle and Slow Ball as circle with clock markings
+    - Special block availability changed from level 2+ to level 1+ for immediate engagement
+    - Lives reset system implemented to reset to 3 lives at start of each new level
+    - Power-up identification improved with unique visual styles for instant recognition
+    - User experience enhancement through clear visual guidance for all game elements
+    - Gameplay balance improvement with earlier special block introduction for engaging start
+    - Accessibility enhancement with lives reset providing fresh start while maintaining challenge
+    - Version synchronization across all files and documentation to v1.13.0
+    - Complete legend and gameplay enhancement maintaining 60fps performance and all existing functionality

 ## Upcoming Milestones
 **No upcoming milestones** - Project is complete, deployed, and meets all requirements.